 - The tasks which are ought to be done by us lie in a corner of our busy schedule.

-But in your heart you know it all.
-Why you don’t do, why you delay, and also what you should do.
-You already know all the answers.
-If you prepare yourself to face your imperfection, show a bit of courage, and act without letting anything stop you, you can win over your excuses.
+Why you don’t do, why you procrastinate, and what you should do – you already know all the answers.
+If you face your imperfections and show some courage, it’ll be easy for you to win over your excuses.

 - Be a little bit more responsible and take a stand for yourself.